 Assessing tumor vascularity before surgery

-CT is commonly used to identify hepatic masses, particularly small metastases, with an accuracy of about 80%.
+CT is commonly used to identify hepatic masses, particularly small metastases, with a specificity of > 80%.
 It is considered the most accurate imaging technique.
 CT with IV contrast is accurate for diagnosing cavernous hemangiomas of the liver as well as differentiating them from other abdominal masses.
 Neither obesity nor intestinal gas obscures CT images.
-CT can detect fatty liver and the increased hepatic density that occurs with iron overload.
+CT can detect hepatic steatosis and the increased hepatic density that occurs with iron overload.
 CT is less helpful than ultrasonography in identifying biliary obstruction but often provides the best assessment of the pancreas.

 After patients fast, an IV technetium-labeled iminodiacetic compound (eg, hydroxy or diisopropyl iminodiacetic acid [HIDA or DISIDA]) is injected; these substances are taken up by the liver and excreted in bile, then enter the gallbladder.